sglkc/hoyolab-auto-daily/README.md

    <img src="https://github.com/sglkc/hoyolab-auto-daily/assets/31957516/ea1e48d2-a069-4db6-bdcd-86eecae8d81d" />
    </details>

-10. <details>
+9. <details>
-    <summary>Wait for 10-20 secs, refresh, and see if it ran successfully.
+    <summary>Refresh the page, wait for 15-25 secs, and see if it ran successfully.
 You should now see the check in status on top of README.</summary>
     <img src="https://github.com/sglkc/hoyolab-auto-daily/assets/31957516/5c8520ee-a8b7-4c66-bb1b-ef945c499112" />
     </details>

-11. You're set!
+10. You're set!
 Hop on your game the next day and see if you got the rewards

 ## FAQ